toppeMRI/toppemri.github.io/index.md

 ## GETTING STARTED

-To **compile** the TOPPE binary psd (currently named 'toppe8a'), navigate to [https://github.com/toppeMRI/toppe/psd/](https://github.com/toppeMRI/toppe/psd/) and download all files, then compile in the usual way:
+To **compile** the TOPPE binary psd (currently named 'toppe8a'), navigate to the 'toppe/psd/' subfolder in the EPIC source distribution and compile in the usual way:
 ```
 prep_psd_dir; psdqmake hw;
 ```